 Security Awareness and Crime Prevention Programs

-During Freshman Orientation Center on University Services (FOCUS), Transfer Student Orientations and Adult Student Orientations, students are informed of services offered by the Department of Public Safety.
+During First-Year orientation meetings on University Services, students are informed of services offered by Public Safety.
 Slide presentations and hand-outs outline ways to maintain personal safety and residence hall security.
 Students are told about crime on campus and in surrounding neighborhoods.
-Crime Prevention, Fire Safety, Domestic Violence, Sexual Assault, and Identity Theft Prevention Programs and information are offered on a continual basis.
+Crime prevention, fire safety, domestic violence, sexual assault and identity theft prevention programs and information are offered on a continual basis.

 Each fall, all new first-year students are required to attend a live presentation on sexual violence prevention by Catharsis Productions.

 - Sex Signals, a program focused on the issue of consent.

 - The Hook-Up, a program focused on gender stereotypes and bystander intervention.

 - Transitions, a required course for first-year students, includes a unit on healthy choices and sexual violence prevention.